 Late/Missing Work: Students have the opportunity to turn in late or missing work.
-The timeline and/or penalty for turning in late or missing work is individually determined by school leadership.
-All late or missing work is due the last day of each quarter.
+The timeline and/or penalty for turning in late or missing work is individually determined by school Leadership.
+It must be turned in no later than the last day of each quarter.